HVAC Schools in Minnesota – Degrees & Certifications

 Dakota County Technical College

-Dakota County Technical College offers an AAS degree and a diploma in HVAC and refrigeration technology.
-These programs provide students with beginner-level skills and knowledge required for safely installing, maintaining, troubleshooting, and repairing today’s advanced HVAC/R systems.
-Involving lectures, group discussions, and practical laboratory experience with real-world HVAC/R equipment, the program helps students to succeed in the field.
+Dakota County Technical College offers an AAS degree and a HVAC and refrigeration technology diploma.
+These programs provide students with beginner-level skills and knowledge for safely installing, maintaining, troubleshooting, and repairing today’s advanced HVAC-R systems.
+Involving lectures, group discussions, and practical laboratory experience with real-world HVAC-R equipment, the program helps students to succeed in the field.
 Students will also receive preparation to pass the refrigerant handling certification exam (EPA Section 608).

-The AAS degree is made up of 60 credits including all courses from the diploma with additional coursework in boiler operations & power distributions, welding basics, print reading, commercial HVAC, technical writing, and an internship.
+The AAS degree consists of 60 credits, including all courses from the diploma, plus additional coursework in boiler operations and power distributions, welding basics, print reading, commercial HVAC, technical writing, and an internship.

 • Location: Rosemount, MN